 - 21.06 For the purpose of determining all entitlements under this Agreement, the parties agree that for paid statutory and floating holidays, leaves of absence and bereavement leave, a "day" shall be equivalent to a normal scheduled shift.
-For sick time and vacation time, a "day" shall be equivalent to eight (8) hours. - 21.07 Facilitators who are not self-scheduling shall be scheduled for at least (8) hours of office time per month.
-If cancelled, for the purpose of being assigned to an urgent matter, the office hours will be rescheduled by the Employer, within a four week period, by mutual agreement.
+For sick time and vacation time, a "day" shall be equivalent to eight (8) hours. - 21.07 All facilitators who are not self-scheduling shall be scheduled for at least (10) hours of office time per month.
+If cancelled, for the purpose of being assigned to an urgent matter, the office hours will be rescheduled by the Employer, within a four-week period, by mutual agreement.
+Office hours will not be cancelled to backfill shifts. - 21.08 Should an employee not arrive within fifteen minutes of the start of a scheduled shift without first contacting the applicable on-call system or when the on-call system is not available then the work location, they retain no rights to that shift, including payment.